Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 See [Labeling in Microsoft Purview](https://learn.microsoft.com/en-us/azure/purview/create-sensitivity-label) for applying labels to Azure assets in Microsoft Purview Data Map.

-### Label Priority (Order Matters)
+### Label Priority
 When you create sensitivity labels, they appear in a list on the **Information Protection > Labels** page.
 In this list, the order of the labels is important because it reflects their priority.
 You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the bottom of your list, and your least restrictive label to appear at the top.

 You can apply just one sensitivity label to an item, such as an email, document, or container.
-If you set an option that requires your users to provide a justification for changing a label to lower sensitivity, the order of this list identifies the lower sensitivity.  **However, this option does not apply to sublabels that share the priority of their parent label.**
+If you set an option that requires your users to provide a justification for changing a label to lower sensitivity, the order of this list identifies the lower sensitivity.
+However, users are not required to provide justification when changing to a lower priority *within a sublabel*.

-The ordering of sublabels is used with automatic labeling, though.
+The ordering of sublabels is also used with automatic labeling.
 When you configure auto-labeling policies, multiple matches can result for more than one label.
 Then, the last sensitive label is selected, and then if applicable, the last sublabel.
 When you configure sublabels themselves (rather than auto-labeling policies) for automatic labeling, the behavior is a little different when sublabels share the same parent label.
 For example, a sublabel configured for automatic labeling is preferred over a sublabel configured for recommended labeling.
 See [How multiple conditions are evaluated when they apply to more than one label](https://learn.microsoft.com/en-us/microsoft-365/compliance/apply-sensitivity-label-automatically?view=o365-worldwide#how-multiple-conditions-are-evaluated-when-they-apply-to-more-than-one-label)

 ![](img/20230604-040455.png)

-### Sublabels (Grouping Labels)
+### Sublabels
 With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
 Sublabels are simply a way to present labels to users in logical groups.
 Sublabels don't inherit any settings from their parent label, except for their label color.
 When you publish a sublabel for a user, that user can then apply that sublabel to content and containers, but can't apply just the parent label.

 Don't choose a parent label as the default label, or configure a parent label to be automatically applied (or recommended).
 If you do, the parent label can't be applied.